apache/iceberg/docs/flink/flink-getting-started.md

 Copying 645 Hadoop jar files to pyflink's lib directory at <PYTHON_DIR>/lib/python3.8/site-packages/pyflink/lib
 ```

-Now we need to provide a `file://` path to the `iceberg-flink-runtime` jar, which we can either get by building the project
+Now we need to provide a file:// path to the iceberg-flink-runtime jar, which we can either get by building the project and looking at <iceberg-root-dir>/flink/v1.14/flink-runtime/build/libs,
-and looking at `<iceberg-root-dir>/flink/vx.xx/flink-runtime/build/libs`, or downloading it from the [Apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).
+or downloading it from the [Apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.14/).
 Third-party libs can be added to `pyflink` via `env.add_jars("file:///my/jar/path/connector.jar")` / `table_env.get_config().get_configuration().set_string("pipeline.jars", "file:///my/jar/path/connector.jar")`, which is also mentioned in the official [docs](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/python/dependency_management/).
 In our example we're using `env.add_jars(..)` as shown below: